donvercety/cross-browser-console.log/README.md

 (particularly in IE) has led to the use of proxy functions, such as Paul Irish’s console.log wrapper and Ben Alman’s Debug() which prevent unsupportive browsers from throwing errors.

-works is all old browsers like:
+works in all old browsers like:
 IE6-9, Firefox 3.6 & 4+, Chrome 10+, Safari 5+, and Opera 11+.

 Web Site: [link](http://patik.com/blog/complete-cross-browser-console-log/)